Close Menu

 Supplemental Security Income (SSI):

 SSI is a needs based benefit and it is for those people with little to no income, such as children and the elderly.
 Anyone who makes more than a certain amount of money per month cannot receive SSI benefits.
 The SSA counts the income of those in your house, not just your income.
-If you have a spouse who earns more than $4000 a month, for example, then that income will be the factor in whether you can receive SSI benefits.
+If you have a spouse who earns more than $4000 a month, then that income will disqualify you from getting SSI benefits.
 You cannot qualify for SSI benefits, no matter how severe your kidney cancer, if you do not meet the income and asset rules for SSI.

 KIDNEY CANCER SYMPTOMS